52 Ways to Get Healthy and Happy

-Of course you brush, floss and see your dentist regularly; here’s another reason you may wish to be super-zealous about it in ’18: A 10-year study of 122,000 Americans links gum disease with higher rates of esophageal cancer.
+Of course you brush, floss and see your dentist regularly; here’s another reason you may wish to be superzealous about it: A 10-year study of 122,000 Americans links gum disease with higher rates of esophageal cancer.

 But not for the reason you may think: According to the University of Manchester, charging your phone while you’re trying to sleep can actually make you gain weight: Researchers say the light it emits can harm your body’s production of melatonin, which not only regulates sleep but helps the body convert food and drink into energy efficiently.

-Want to be “on trend” for ’18?
+Want to be “on trend”?
 Put on purple!
 The hue-happy folks at Pantone have chosen it (“ultra violet,” to be precise) as its Color of the Year.
-A Pantone Color Institute exec wasn’t talking politics when she told The New York Times the pick “takes two shades that are seemingly diametrically opposed—red and blue—and brings them together.”
+A Pantone Color Institute exec wasn’t talking politics when she told The New York Times the pick “takes two shades that are seemingly diametrically opposed—red and blue— and brings them together.”

 Maybe you don’t need a degree or profession, but that needn’t mean school days are over.
 Taking a course in an area that interests you can help broaden your world view and enrich your social network—and it can be a blast.
-Bergen Community College (bergen.edu) offers classes in interior design, culinary arts, foreign languages, animal care, event planning and much more.
+Essex County College (essex.edu) offers classes in journalism, computer science, foreign languages, massage therapy, music and much more.

-Harry Truman’s advice to those seeking a friend in Washington still applies today to folks in Bergen— particularly single folks.
+Harry Truman’s advice to those seeking a friend in Washington still applies today to folks in Morris and Essex—particularly single folks.
 In a study of 3.4 million Swedes, those who lived alone were one-third more apt to survive if they had a canine companion.

 Is it all mouse clicks these days?
 Not quite.
 A human ready to listen is as near as the corner drugstore.
 “Pharmacists have special training to help you manage and improve your health, including working with your healthcare team,” the U.S. Centers for Disease Control and Prevention reminds us.
 In fact, an article in the International Journal of Clinical Pharmacy suggests that “narrative pharmacy”—telling your story to the druggist—can improve “the quality and safety of pharmaceutical health care.”

-Inflammation-fighting food ingredients such as turmeric are trending on Pinterest.
-Reportedly, many healthy and trendy foods—from the zoodle (zucchini noodle) and cauliflower rice to nut milks and vegan cheese—are substitutes for potentially inflammatory ingredients such as gluten, grains and dairy.
+Inflammation-fighting ingredients such as turmeric are trending on Pinterest.
+Meanwhile, many healthy and trendy foods—from the zoodle (zucchini noodle) and cauliflower rice to nut milks and vegan cheese—are reportedly substitutes for potentially inflammatory ingredients such as gluten, grains and dairy.